nhn/tui.chart/CONTRIBUTING.md

 We communicate through Github [`discussions`](https://github.com/nhn/tui.chart/discussions) and [`issues`](https://github.com/nhn/tui.chart/issues).

 - **Discussion**: It is used when to Notice, Question, Feature Request, and Need discussion.
-- **issues**: It is used to report bug and write specific specifications when actual feature need to be developed based on the discussions.
+- **Issues**: It is used to report the bug and write specific specifications when actual features need to be developed based on the discussions.

 ## Branch Organization